hariom282538/HNETBrowser/README.md

 <hr>
 <img src="http://hnetbrowser.tk/hnet/default-private-browsing-content.png" align="middle">
 <br>&nbsp;<br>
-Note: HNET-Bowser is a beta version, so there are lot of features to add.
+Note: HNET-Bowser is in beta version, so there are lot of features to add.
 At the moment, blind or a partially sighted users can’t use this software alone.